 Since the Sony PS Vita doesn’t support VPN natively, you will need to set the VPN on a router or a computer and then share the connection to the device.
-The steps below will guide you on how to set up a proxy connection on your Sony PS Vita handheld to gain access to the VPN network.
+The steps below will guide you on how to set up a proxy connection on your Playstation Vita console to gain access to the VPN network.

 Make sure your device is connected to the internet and in the same network as the computer that you set the proxy server on.
 If you haven’t set up a proxy server, please refer to our instructions here.

 Setting up a proxy server on a Windows computer

 Setting up a proxy server on a MacOS computer